egnchen/wordle-solver/README.md

 ```

 Implementation details which are different from the video:
 * Lack of heuristic function.
-Essentially this is the "version one" described in the video.
+Essentially this is the "version one" described in the video, combined with mixed usage of answer word list(~2300 words) & all possible word list(~13000 words).
     * After experiment two-level heuristic is an overkill.
 Its improvement is marginal and would drastically hurt performance.

 ## How to use?